 Length: ~16 hours.
 Heat: Spicy (escalates).

 Single narrator, but Jennifer Ikeda's performance is the reason a lot of ACOTAR fans credit the audio version over the print.
 Her range across Feyre, Rhysand, Tamlin, Nesta and Cassian is remarkable.
-The entire series is on audio; commit to all five.
+The whole series is on audio: commit to all four main books plus the novella.

 Length: ~19 hours.
 Heat: Spicy.

 Stina Nielsen's performance is why FBAA's audio has a cult following.
-Hawke's voice work alone sold a generation of listeners on the series.
+Her voice work across Poppy and Hawke alone sold a generation of listeners on the series.

 Contemporary & Rom-Com